 1. Cut the composition book in Half

 Often times young learners do not need the full page of a notebook, so if you cut them in half you get more bang for your buck.
 I am lucky to have a dad who will cut notebooks in half for me.
 If you do not know someone with the ability to do that, you can bring them to a copy store and they can do it for you for a small fee.
 I keep these small notebooks at our reading table for reading responses, word work, and guided writing activities.

 Tabs can be useful if you use the notebook for multiple subjects.
 For example, if you are using your composition book for math and word work, tabs can help keep the subjects separated.
 An easy way to make tabs is to fold a small rectangular piece of cardstock and staple it to a page.

 You can also use tabs to separate subjects within subjects.
 For example, if you had a writing notebook you could have a tab for narrative, informational and persuasive writing.

 3. Ribbon Bookmark

-When you are working with a notebook, sometimes it can be hard to find the page that you left off on.
+When working with a notebook, sometimes it can be hard to find the page you left off on.
 One way to help with that is to use a bookmark.
-A regular paper bookmarks can easily be lost.
-A ribbon bookmark is a great solution for this problem.
+Regular paper bookmarks can easily be lost.
+A ribbon bookmark is a great solution to this problem.